Peter Ostrum

 Ostrum was 12 years old when selected by talent agents for Willy Wonka.
 Though he enjoyed the experience of shooting the film, he opted not to sign a three-film contract when it was over.
-After eschewing a career in film and theater, Ostrum became reluctant to speak about his one starring role.
+After eschewing a career in film and theater, he was reluctant to speak about his one starring role.
 In 1990, he began an annual tradition of speaking to schoolchildren about the film, and he became a subject of interest again when the 2005 film Charlie and the Chocolate Factory was released to theaters.